ExcellentWish/portfolio-project-4/README.md

     - Used to validate JS code
   ![](assets/testing/Javascript_errors_pp4.jpg)
   ![](assets/testing/JShint-fix.jpg)
+    - Some variables not showing as I used Jquery.
 ### Manual Testing

 I have tested this project manually myself and have also had it peer-reviewed & tested by friends and family on multiple devices and screen sizes.